iralabdisco/point_clouds_registration_benchmark/README.md

 The p2at_met folder contains also two other files, named `planetary_map_{global,local}.txt` that contain the registration problems for the "registration with respect to a map" use case.

 The devel folder contains scripts we used to calculate the overlaps and to generate the `_local.txt` and `_global.txt` files.
-You should not use them, however we keep it in the repository for documentation purposes.
+You should not use them, however we keep them in the repository for documentation purposes.

  ## How to use the benchmark
 1. Download or clone this repository.